open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 This is an implementation of `LogRecordProcessor` which passes finished logs and passes the export-friendly `ReadableLogRecord` representation to the configured [LogRecordExporter](#logrecordexporter), as soon as they are finished.
-Unlike [Simple Processor](#simple-processor), this can invoke export() concurrently, and hence MUST be documented clearly to be used only with exporters that support concurrent export() calls.
+Unlike [Simple processor](#simple-processor), this can invoke exporter methods concurrently, and hence MUST be documented clearly to be used only with concurrent safe exporters.

 **Configurable parameters:**

-* `exporter` - the exporter where the `LogRecord`s are pushed.
+* `exporter` - the concurrent safe exporter where the `LogRecord`s are pushed.

 ## LogRecordExporter